ertheosiswadi/laughing-broccoli/DOC.md

 localhost:8000
 localhost:8001 phpmyadmin
 tips and tricks
-git commands
 summarize the moodle coding guidelines
 All comments should end with a period
 Do not use literal strings, use get_strings() editting css, creating js files
-Adding new tickets from the backlog